QuantEcon/quantecon-book-theme/docs/layout.md

 ### Margins

 You can specify content that should exist in the right margin.
-This will behave like a regular sidebar until the screen hits a certain width, at which point this content will "pop out" to the right white space.
+This will behave like a regular sidebar until the screen hits a certain width (1200px to be exact), at which point this content will "pop out" to the right white space.
 To add margin content, use this syntax:

 ````